-Preface to ICS 2019 V1
+Preface to ICS 2019 V1.2

-Irish Coding Standards (ICS) 2019 V1 provides guidelines for the collection of HIPE data for all discharges from January 1st 2019 using the HIPE Portal software and is to be used in conjunction with 8th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
+Irish Coding Standards (ICS) 2019 V1.2 provides guidelines for the collection of HIPE data for all discharges from 1st October 2019 using the HIPE Portal software and is to be used in conjunction with 8th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
+ICS V1.2 2019 reflects the discontinuation of the pilot to collect ED virtual ward activity in HIPE.